Two boys came across a curious piece of flotsam on a Florida beach on Anastasia Island near St. Augustine. The year was 1896.

 Samples were sent to the Museum of Comparative Zoology at Harvard, but it was a Yale man, Professor Addison Verrill, then the world's leading expert on cephalopods, who identified the creature.
 Verrill had studied some of the giant squid (architeuthis) specimens which had washed ashore in the late nineteenth century, settling for once the scientific debate over its existence.

 Verrill pronounced the specimen an octopus, octopus giganteus Verrill 1897.
 Florida was then, to a degree, an American national boondocks, and getting experts to the flesh that lay rotting on the beach was not an easy matter.
 Moving the matter any distance was equally problematic, and the tide seemed inclined to reclaim it.
 Chunks were cut, however, and sent to Dr. Verrill and William Healy Dall of the Smithsonian Institute.

 The scientific community had only just come to accept the giant squid, in the 1890s.
 Octopus giganteus proved too much, and, under pressure, the cephalopod specialist reexamined the samples cut off, and changed his mind.
-He said it was probably a whale, decayed.
-That this hypothetical cetacean was also apparently filleted, as well, was not addressed.
-The photographs and illustrations do not look much like a whale; were it not for the size, anyone even remotely familiar with marine life would immediately identify it as the remains of a cephalopod.
+He said they were probably the decayed remnants of a whale. perhaps, but the photographs and illustrations do not look much like a whale; were it not for the size, anyone would immediately think they were an octopus.